 And then there's eggs, same idea different animal.
 Happy chickens, doing their chicken thing.
 So what if Adam and Eve picked up an egg a wild chicken left behind and ate it?
 It doesn't hurt the chicken.
 The egg industry today is nothing like that at all.
 Chickens have been so genetically modified that they lay almost 300 eggs per year, compared to a wild chicken who would only lay about 12.
 An egg is part of a chicken's reproductive cycle.
 If it's fertilized, a baby chick is in there.
 If it's not, it's just a "period."
 And unfortunately, backyard chickens are not wild chickens.
 They still come from a chicken hatchery from a long line of genetically modified birds, so they will also lay way more eggs than God created them to.

 So even if we argue that Adam and Eve could have been vegetarian, not killing animals to eat them, but loving and taking care of them while consuming their food products, it is not a good argument to say that it is good for us to do today.
-Or even if they were omnivorous,"ethically slaughtering" their animals for food (sounds like an oxymoron to me), the quality of that meat is far superior to what we are offered today at any grocery store.
-And I guarantee the factory farms are not concerned about what "ethical" means.
+Or even if they were omnivorous, "ethically slaughtering" their animals for food (sounds like an oxymoron to me), the quality of that meat would have been far superior to what we are offered today at any grocery store.
+And I'm sure the factory farms are not concerned about what "ethical" means.

 So, all of that being said...

 If God was OK with it back then, having the animals living and being cared for the way they would have been with Adam and Eve, what makes us think He would be OK with the way it is now?